-6.4 Adaptive Multi-Resolution
+6.4.
+Adaptive Multi-Resolution

-To visualize the multi-resolution hierarchy we have adapted our CPU-based raycaster to implement Procedure 2.
+To visualize the multi-resolution hierarchy we have adapted our CPU-based raycaster to implement Procedure 2, which takes all resolution levels into account during rendering.

 One of our main concerns is the continuity or smoothness preservation through different levels of resolution.
-However, since each level of the hierarchy is $C^2$ continuous and we are simply adding these levels, the final result remains a $C^2$ continuous function.
+However, since each level of the hierarchy is C^2 continuous and we are simply adding these levels, the final result remains a C^2 continuous function.
 In order to avoid any discontinuity at the boundaries, we extend the borders of the cells in each direction by a specific number of voxels of value zero (here the voxel size depends on the resolution of the cell).
-Taking into consideration the finite support of cubic B-splines, extending by two voxels in each direction ensures that the function representing the cell smoothly goes to zero as it approaches these extended borders and is zero-valued everywhere beyond them.
+We take into consideration the finite support of cubic B-splines.
+Extending by two voxels in each direction ensures that the function representing the cell smoothly goes to zero as it approaches these extended borders and is zero-valued everywhere beyond them.

-Taking into consideration rendering performance a suitable choice of $N{\text{max}}$ could be 8, 16, or 32.
-In fact, in our experiments we chose 32 for the initial level, but experimented with different $N{\text{max}}$ for the subsequent levels.
+Taking into consideration rendering performance a suitable choice of N{max} could be 8, 16, or 32.
+In fact, in our experiments we chose 32 for the initial level, but experimented with different N{max} for the subsequent levels.
 The decision whether a cell has to be refined is based on the error of reconstruction of that cell (see line 5 in Procedure 1).
 The error threshold is always set to 1.0.
-In
+In order to prevent the subdivision of cells with only few non-uniform points we set $\tilde{M} = 100$.